sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 In any case, CFLs, FLs, founders, and CEO shouldn't make a decision themselves, but let the team come up with an alternative decision, to be reviewed once again.

 There are many kinds of one-way decisions, and the teams need to receive coaching to identify them correctly.
 Firing people is a great example of something that it's always one-way, and must thus be presented to a CFL and the relevant FLs before a team can move forward.

+## Transparency and access to information

+TODO most things accessible by everybody.

 ## Under-performance is addressed